-BGIO uses binary protocol which allows data transactions to be as short as possible allowing more aggressive power saving methods to be used.
+BGIO uses a binary protocol that allows data transactions to be as short as possible, which allows more aggressive power saving methods to be used.
 There are three types of packets used in BGIO profile.
 Command packets are used by the Host to control the Sensor.
 Every command packet results a return packet sent by the Sensor back to the Host.
-Additionally there are event packets which can be sent by the Sensor if it is configured to do so.
+Additionally, there are event packets which can be sent by the Sensor if it is configured to do so.

 Byte Function Explanation

 0 Packet Type 0x00 command

-0x01 return

-0x02 event
+0x01 0x02 return event

-1 Packet Length Combined len "Command dat gth of "Command id" and a" bytes
+1 Packet Length oth of "Command ID" and ta" bytes

-2 Command id 0x00 ADC read
+2 Command ID 0x00 ADC read

 0x01 Reserved

 0x02 ADC set event interval

 0x03 PIO read

 0x04 PIO write

 0x05 PIO set event

 0x06 PIO get direction

 0x07 PIO set direction

 0x08 PIO get bias

 0x09 PIO set bias

-3- Command data Command specific data
+3- Command Data Command specific data